tumaer/SciML/_sources/lecture/cc-1-linear.md

 #### Bayesian Inference from a Posterior Random Sample

-When we only have a random sample from the posterior instead of the approximation, we are still able to apply the exact same techniques, but just applying them to the posterior sample.
+When we only have a random sample from the posterior instead of the approximation, we are still able to apply the same techniques, but just apply them to the posterior sample.

 With our rudimentary approximations of the denominator by sampling from the posterior.
 This only constitutes an approximation, but given the sampling budget, this approximation can be made as accurate as desired.
 In summary Bayesian inference can be condensed to the following main take-home knowledge: